Reliability of Wikipedia: Conflicts involving Wikipedia policy makers

 In February 2008, British technology news and opinion website The Register stated that a prominent administrator of Wikipedia had edited a topic area where he had a conflict of interest to keep criticism to a bare minimum, as well as altering the Wikipedia policies regarding personal biography and conflict of interest to favour his editing.

 Some of the most scathing criticism of Wikipedia's claimed neutrality came in The Register, which in turn was allegedly criticized by founding members of the project.
 According to The Register: "In short, Wikipedia is a cult.
 Or at least, the inner circle is a cult.
 We aren't the first to make this observation.
 On the inside, they reinforce each other's beliefs.
 And if anyone on the outside questions those beliefs, they circle the wagons.
 They deny the facts.
 They attack the attacker.
 After our Jossi Fresco story, Fresco didn't refute our reporting.
 He simply accused us of 'yellow journalism'.
 After our Overstock.com article, Wales called us 'trash'."

 Charles Arthur in The Guardian said that "Wikipedia, and so many other online activities, show all the outward characteristics of a cult."

-In February 2015, a longstanding Wikipedia administrator was site-banned after Wikipedia's Arbitration Committee found that he or she had, over a period of several years, manipulated the content of Wikipedia articles to add positive content and remove negative content about the controversial Indian Institute of Planning and Management and its dean, Arindam Chaudhuri.
+In February 2015, a longstanding Wikipedia administrator was site-banned after Wikipedia's Arbitration Committee found that they had, over a period of several years, manipulated the content of Wikipedia articles to add positive content and remove negative content about the controversial Indian Institute of Planning and Management and its dean, Arindam Chaudhuri.
 An Indian journalist commented in Newsweek on the importance of the Wikipedia article to the institute's PR campaign and voiced the opinion that "by letting this go on for so long, Wikipedia has messed up perhaps 15,000 students' lives".